francescomambrini/Daphne/code/README.md

 # Daphne code

 This directory is the home of tools for maintaining the Daphne treebanks.
-New code should support one of three main workflows:
+New code should support one of four main workflows:

 - validation of CoNLL-U, catalog metadata, and supporting textual editions;
 - conversion from source formats into Daphne's current representations;
-- controlled correction or normalization of existing data.
+- controlled correction or normalization of existing data;
+- reviewable bulk editing through pinned DepEdit scenarios.

 The historical contents of the former `scripts/` directory are preserved under `legacy/`.
 They are reference material, not the foundation of the new toolset.